Who we want

 - sensitive to, and appreciative of, difference and diversity.

-In recent years DFAT policy graduates have had degrees in Antarctic studies, architecture, arts, Asian studies, business, commerce, communications, computer science, economics, international relations, language studies, law, medicine and science.
+In recent years graduates have joined DFAT with degrees in fields as diverse as Antarctic studies, architecture, arts, Asian studies, business, commerce, communications, computer science, economics, international relations, language studies, law, medicine, science, engineering, commerce, accounting, human resource management, ICT and business administration.

 Top of page